blackthorne/python-skeleton/README.md

 * does not rely on IDE customisations to work
 * can be executed as a script (see run.py) -- useful for debugging
 * virtualenv friendly (_cleanall_ target to remove virtualenv files)
+* preloaded debug and ipython shell options with preloaded app's context (fallbacks to python console if ipython is not present)
 * .gitignore file

 ### Things that I do not like about it: